Modeling of the High Column Density systems in The Lyman-Alpha Forest: Tests with mocks

 \subsection{Fits with the Voigt model}

-The best-fit bias parameters, $(\bhcd,\betahcd,\biasetalya,\betalya)$, for stacks of 10 mocks for the Voigt model are shown in Table \ref{tab:biasparameters_voigt} and compared with the expected values in Fig. \ref{fig:bhcd_voigt}.
-Table~\ref{Tab:voigt_fits_unique_n} and Table~\ref{Tab:fits_realistic_n} shows the results for all the fitted parameters.
-The values of $\bhcd$ are all within two standard deviations of the expected value, $\bhcd=2$.
-The values for $(\biasetalya,\betalya)$ are stable with respect to changes in the distribution of $\lognhi$.
-We note however, that fits with $2\hmpc$ binning (Table \ref{Tab:fitsbinsize2}) yield somewhat smaller values for $\bhcd$.
-The BAO paramters $(\aperp,\apar)$ are consistent with the expected values of unity.
+The best-fit bias parameters, $(\bhcd,\betahcd,\biasetalya,\betalya)$, for stacks of 10 mocks for the Voigt model are shown in Table \ref{tab:biasparameters_voigt} and plotted in Figs. \ref{fig:bhcd_voigt} and \ref{fig:blya_voigt}.
+The best-fit values for all parameters are listed in Tables~\ref{Tab:voigt_fits_unique_n} and \ref{Tab:fits_realistic_n}.
+The most important result is that the values of $\bhcd$ are generally within two standard deviations of the expected value, $\bhcd=2$, thus accomplishing the primary aim of this study.

-The poor fits of the mocks with $n=21$ may be due to various reasons.
-One potential explanation suggests that it is due to the distortions of the quasar continuum fitting in the Ly$\alpha$ analysis pipeline, as HCDs with such wide damping absorption wings will have a significant distortion on the continuum fitting.
-These distortions can be further investigated in future analysis using quasar true continuum.
+With the exception of the $n=21$ case, the values for $(\biasetalya,\betalya)$ are stable with respect to changes in the distribution of $\lognhi$ and within $\approx5\%$ of the value obtained with mocks containing no HCDs \citep{Etourneau2024}.
+As observed in \citep{Etourneau2024}, there is a $\approx10\%$ difference in the $\biasetalya$ values obtained for the auto- and cross-correlations and a $\approx7\%$ differnce for $\betalya$.
+In all cases the BAO paramters $(\aperp,\apar)$ are consistent with the expected values of unity (Tables~\ref{Tab:voigt_fits_unique_n} and \ref{Tab:fits_realistic_n}).

+The fits of the mocks with $n=21$ have poor values of $\chi^2$ (Table~\ref{Tab:voigt_fits_unique_n}) and anomalous values of $(\betahcd,\biasetalya,\betalya)$.
+This is most likely due to the fact that for such large values of $n$ the width of the DLA becomes comparable to the width of the forest.
+This interferes with the fit of each forest continuum, described in step 2 of Sect. \ref{sec::analprocedure}, that is necessary to determine the forest continuum about which fluctuations are measured.
+Because such high-$n$ DLAs are rare and easily masked, we leave this problem for future study.